liuyehcf/BlogSource/_posts/ByteHouse-Trial.md

 ### 2.2.3 Install FoundationDB client

 The Foundation client package are tight coupled to version of FoundationDB server.
-So we need to choose the client package with version that match the version of FoundationDB server
+So we need to choose the client package with version that match the version of FoundationDB server.

+For all nodes:

 ```sh
 wget https://mirror.ghproxy.com/https://github.com/apple/foundationdb/releases/download/7.1.25/foundationdb-clients-7.1.25-1.el7.x86_64.rpm